Bad news week – Your WordPress site is not perfect.

 Tip 11

-Use a premium form plugin such as WPForms.
+Use a premium form plugin.
 You need your visitors to talk to you, so prioritize your contact form.

-A drag and drop form builder like WP Forms lets you design forms that stand out because they are different.
+A modern form builder lets you design forms that stand out because they are different.
 Drag and drop functionality ensures this plugin is easy enough for anyone to use.

 Tip 12